Real Twistings are 2-Line Bundles: Comparison work

-Interestingly, twisted super extensions also form a bicategory under a natural and more general kind of morphisms.
-These more general morphisms do not appear in \cite{Freeda} but will be useful in order to understand the relation to graded-equivariant super 2-line bundles, and also clarify the role of twisted vector bundles, see \cref{Freed-Moore twisted vector bundles}.
-However, there is an untwisted (i.e. $\phi=1$) version of these more general morphisms in \cite[\S 2]{Freed2011a}.
-The situation is fully analogous to the setting of algebras, which are may be regarded as a category under algebra homomorphisms, but also as a bicategory.
+Interestingly, twisted super extensions also form a~bicategory under a~natural and more general kind of morphisms.
+These more general morphisms do not appear in~\cite{Freeda} but will be useful in order to understand the relation to graded-equivariant super 2-line bundles, and also clarify the role of twisted vector bundles, see Proposition~\ref{Freed-Moore twisted vector bundles}.
+However, there is an untwisted (i.e., $\phi=1$) version of these more general morphisms in \cite[Section~2]{Freed2011a}.
+The situation is fully analogous to the setting of algebras, which may be regarded as a~category (with algebra homomorphisms), but also as a~bicategory (with bimodules).

-\begin{definition} Let $(\Gamma,\phi)$ be a graded Lie groupoid and $(L_1,\lambda_1)$ and $(L_2,\lambda_2)$ be $\phi$-twisted super extensions of $\Gamma$.
-A \emph{1-morphism} $(L_1,\lambda_1) \to (L_2,\lambda_2)$ is a pair $(W,\rho)$ consisting of a super vector bundle $W$ over $\Gamma_0$ and an isomorphism
+\begin{Definition} Let $(\Gamma,\phi)$ be a~graded Lie groupoid and $(\mathcal{L}_1,\lambda_1)$ and $(\mathcal{L}_2,\lambda_2)$ be $\phi$-twisted super extensions of $\Gamma$.
+A \emph{$1$-morphism} $(\mathcal{L}_1,\lambda_1) \to (\mathcal{L}_2,\lambda_2)$ is a~pair $(\mathcal{W},\rho)$ consisting of a~super vector bundle $\mathcal{W}$ over $\Gamma_0$ and an isomorphism

 of super vector bundles over $\Gamma_1$ such that the diagram